anaregdesign/lantern/README.md

 In recent years, many applications, recommender, fraud detection, SNS ... are based on a graph structure.
 And these applications have got to be more and more real-time and dynamic.
-There are so many graph-based database, but almost all of them is not suitable for real-time applications or backend for web apps.
+There are so many graph-based database, but almost all of them are not optimized for online applications or backend for web apps.
 We've just needed a simple graph structure, but not highly theorized algorithms such as ontology, global shortest path, etc.

-Lantern is a in-memory `key-vertex-store` for real-time graph applications.
+Lantern is a in-memory `key-vertex-store` which is optimized for online applications.
 It behaves like a key-value store, but it can explore neighbor vertices(values) based on graph structure.

 Lantern is a online-transactional data store.
 All vertices or edges will be expired as time passes, just like a relationship in the real world.

+Lantern is a grpc-based application.
+We can access lantern from any languages which supports grpc.

 ## Related Projects
 - [lantern](https://github.com/anaregdesign/lantern): this repository